St. Regis New York: Site

 The St. Regis New York is at 2 East 55th Street in the Midtown Manhattan neighborhood of New York City.
 It is on the southeast corner of Fifth Avenue to the west and 55th Street to the north.
 The land lot is L-shaped and covers 22,544 ft2, with a frontage of 250 ft on 55th Street and a depth of 100 ft.
-Nearby sites include the University Club of New York to the southwest; The Peninsula New York hotel to the west; the Fifth Avenue Presbyterian Church and 712 Fifth Avenue to the northwest; the 550 Madison Avenue to the northeast; 19 East 54th Street to the east; and 689 Fifth Avenue and the William H. Moore House to the south.
+Nearby sites include the University Club of New York to the southwest; The Peninsula New York hotel to the west; the Fifth Avenue Presbyterian Church and 712 Fifth Avenue to the northwest; 550 Madison Avenue to the northeast; 19 East 54th Street to the east; and 689 Fifth Avenue and the William H. Moore House to the south.

 When the St. Regis was announced in 1900, the L-shaped site measured 150 ft wide on 55th Street to the north and 75 ft wide on Fifth Avenue to the west.
 The eastern end of the site measured 100 ft deep.
 The L-shaped site spanned 12,500 ft2, though the developers obtained an additional 7,500 ft2 by acquiring another site on 55th Street.
-Before the St. Regis Hotel was developed, there had been proposals to develop a clubhouse for the New York Republican Club on the site.
-The plot was expanded to 25000 ft2 in early 1927, with a frontage of 100 feet on Fifth Avenue and 250 feet on 55th Street.
+Before the St. Regis Hotel was developed, there were proposals to develop a clubhouse for the New York Republican Club on the site.
+The plot was expanded to 25,000 ft2 in early 1927, with a frontage of 100 feet on Fifth Avenue and 250 feet on 55th Street.